Amazon Virtual Private Cloud: Connectivity

 AWS VPC allows users to connect to the Internet, a user's corporate data center, and other users' VPCs.

-Users are able to connect to the Internet by adding an Internet Gateway to their VPC, which assigns the VPC a public IPv4 Address.
+Users can connect to the Internet by adding an Internet Gateway to their VPC, which assigns the VPC a public IPv4 Address.

-Users are able to connect to a data center by setting up a hardware virtual private network connection between the data center and the VPC.
+Users can connect to a data center by setting up a hardware virtual private network connection between the data center and the VPC.
 This connection allows the user to “interact with Amazon EC2 instances within a VPC as if they were within [the user's] existing network.”

-Users are also able to route traffic from one VPC to another VPC using private IP addresses, and are able to communicate as if they were on the same network.
+Users are also able to route traffic from one VPC to another VPC using private IP addresses and can communicate as if they were on the same network.
 Peering can be achieved by connecting a route between two VPCs on the same account or two VPCs on different accounts in the same region.
-VPC peering is a one-to-one connection, but users are able to connect to more than one VPC at a time.
+VPC peering is a one-to-one connection, but users can connect to more than one VPC at a time.

 To achieve a one-to-many connection between VPCs, you can deploy a transit gateway (TGW).
-In addition, you can connect your VPCs to your on premise systems by employing the transit gateway.
+In addition, you can connect your VPCs to your on-premise systems by employing the transit gateway.

 Security

 AWS VPC's security is two-fold: firstly, AWS VPC uses security groups as a firewall to control traffic at the instance level, while it also uses network access control lists as a firewall to control traffic at the subnet level.
-As another measure of privacy, AWS VPC provides users with ability to create “dedicated instances” on hardware, physically isolating the dedicated instances from non-dedicated instances and instances owned by other accounts.
+As another measure of privacy, AWS VPC provides users with the ability to create "dedicated instances" on hardware, physically isolating the dedicated instances from non-dedicated instances and instances owned by other accounts.

 AWS VPC is free, with users only paying for the consumption of EC2 resources.
 However, if users choose to access VPC via a Virtual Private Network (VPN), there is a charge.